 - Remove rats humanely.
 If you’ve decided not to kill the rats you’ve caught, you would have to release them in the wild one by one.
 Take them out and try to release them as far away as possible, so they don’t return.
 Bear in mind, however, that this is a good strategy only if you are certain you have only a few rats at home.
 For a large infestation, you’ll have to kill them all off.

 - Call a rat exterminator.
 If everything fails and you still see signs of an infestation despite all your efforts, it’s time to call the professionals.
 Rat exterminators know what they’re doing and can guarantee you a pest-free home.

 Find a rat exterminator today!
+Book professional rat control with a few clicks.
 We are certified: